Space-time as a structured relativistic continuum: Hypothetical carrier of fundamental interactions: field of frames

 {\bf Answer:} The connection form is not defined on $M$ but on $FM$, thus, it is not a field in the usual sense.
 We can represent it by a system of covector fields on $M$ only after the tetrad field is introduced.
 The latter appears then as a merely coordinate-like auxiliary variable, not as a dynamical field.
 Thus, just as other Palatini-like theories, this formulation does not fulfil our requirements.
 Moreover, the metric field is still a necessary and unavoidable dynamical variable, because without it the quadratic Lagrangian could not be constructed.
 Let us mention however that among all theories of gravitation using affine connection as a primary quantity those formulated by Eddington and Kijowski \cite{15} are free of the metrical degree of freedom.
-Kijowski uses the Lagrangian $n$-form which is locally given by

-where $R_{ij}$ is the Ricci tensor of the affine connection.
+Kijowski uses the Lagrangian $n$-form which is locally given by $\sqrt{|\det\|R_{ij}\||}dx^{1}\wedge\ldots\wedge dx^{n}$, where $R_{ij}$ is the Ricci tensor of the affine connection.
 The metric field appears then as a secondary variable through canonical momenta conjugate to the connection form.
-Among all theories of gravitation this one is nearest to our ideas.
+Among all theories of gravitation this one is nearest to our ideas. \rule{5pt}{5pt}

-\item {\bf Objection 2.} The programme is superfluous because the familiar tetrad formulation of the conventional Einstein relativity and its metric-tele\-parallel generalizations provide us with the framework in which $FM$ acquires the required dominant position and the tetrad field is a fundamental degree of freedom.
+{\bf Objection 2:} The programme is superfluous because the familiar tetrad formulation of the conventional Einstein relativity and its metric-tele\-parallel generalizations provide us with the framework in which $FM$ acquires the required dominant position and the tetrad field is a fundamental degree of freedom.
 The metric tensor then appears as a secondary field algebraically built of the tetrad by the pointwise injection of the numerical Minkowskian metrics,

 This formulation has an additional advantage, namely, we can use Lagrangians represented by scalar densities explicitly free of second derivatives.